AnasAboreeda/Penetration-Testing-Study-Notes/template.md

    2. user
    3. guest
 4. Does the site has a unique threat model?
-   1. Is it a bank, hospital, streaming service, ...?
+   1. Is it a bank, hospital, streaming service, …?
-   2. You need to test for special api keys, tokens, ...
+   2. You need to test for special api keys, tokens, …
 5. Has there past security research and vuln?
-   1. check hackerone, bugcrowd, ...
+   1. check hackerone, bugcrowd, …
 6. How the app handles these:
    1. XSS
    2. CSRF
-   3. Code Injection (SQLi,Template, RCE, noSQL, ...)
+   3. Code Injection (SQLi,Template, RCE, noSQL, …)

-#### App Recon and analysis
+## App Recon and Analysis

 - [ ] Map visible content (Manually)
 - [ ] Discover hidden & default content (Direcory/File Bruteforce)